Anju Chadha

-Anju Chadha is an Indian biochemist.
+Anju Chadha (born 4 May 1955 in Ahmednagar) in is an Indian biochemist.
 She is a professor at Indian Institute of Technology Madras.
 She works in the fields of biocatalysis and enzyme mechanisms, enzymes in organic synthesis, asymmetric synthesis using enzymes, chirotechnology, green chemistry and biosensors.

 Early life

 Chadha was born in Ahmednagar in India.

 Education

 In high school she was named best student.
 While getting her bachelor's degree at Nowrosjee Wadia College, she was awarded a Maharashtra State Government Scholarship.
 She was also awarded a prize in chemistry from the college.
 She graduated with her degree in chemistry in 1975.
 She received her Masters of Science in 1977 from the University of Poona with an emphasis in chemistry.
 In 1984, she completed her PhD from the Indian Institute of Science, Bangalore.
 She focused on bio-organic chemistry.

 Work

 Chadha is a lifetime member of the Indian Society of Bio-organic Chemists, the Chemical Research Society of India, and the IISc Alumni Association, Bangalore.
 She is also an elected member of Madras Science Foundation.